kris2026uk/LIS624/php.md

 *Create the following file in your editor*

+>
 <?php
 phpinfo();
 ?>
+>

 Then save and exit.
-Using my http://XXX/info.php website, bring up the file you created and verified it works.
+Using my http://IPADDRESS/info.php website, bring up the file you created and verified it works.

-After verfiying, *ensure you delete* using the following command, this file has important private information about your VM:
+After verfiying, *ensure you delete this file* using the following command, this file has important private information about your VM:

 **sudo rm /var/www/html/info.php**

-Troubleshooting: After deleting the file, I backed out too far of my VM, so i needed to re-add my document root.
+Troubleshooting: After deleting the file, I backed out too far of my VM, so I needed to re-add my document root.
 I could tell I did this when i typed in /var/www/html/ and I kept getting error messages.
 I needed to be in cd /var/www/html/ in order to pull the directory next.

 I saved a copy of the file dir.conf so that if it got messed up, I could reload it.